rubendal/Sm4sh-Calculator/README.md

 http://rubendal.github.io/Sm4sh-Calculator-Web/

 ### Recent Changes
-* Added - Charged Smash multiplier
-* Added - Attacker hitlag
+* Added - Shield stun, Shield Hitlag and Shield Advantage
 * Added - Check if attack will jab lock or not
 * Added - Check if attack will make the target enter tumble
 * Fixed - Recalculate angle when using Sakurai angle and using KB modifiers
-* Fixed - KB formula fixed when using damage modifiers (Aura, Monado, )
+* Fixed - KB formula fixed when using damage modifiers (Aura, Monado, Deep Breathing )

 ### How to use it
 To fill move related data (Base damage, Angle, BKB, KBG) use [KuroganeHammer frame data repository](http://kuroganehammer.com/Smash4)